A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Experiments

 \subsection{Parameter Sensitivity Analysis}

 Our framework contains two new hyper-parameters $\alpha$ and $\gamma$ in Eq.~(\ref{Eq:fel}).
-To analyze the influence, we conduct experiments on the GTA5$\rightarrow$Cityscapes task.
+To analyze the influence, we conduct experiments on the GTA5$\rightarrow$Cityscapes task using ResNet-101 backbone.
 We first freeze $\gamma$ and choose $\alpha=0.002$ from the range of [0.001, 0.002, 0.003], and then the value of $\gamma$ is selected as 3 from the range of [0, 1, 2, 3, 4, 5].
 The results are shown in Figure \ref{Fig:HyperParam}.
 Although all experiments set $\alpha=0.002$ and $\gamma=3$ since it peaks, we observe that the proposed curriculum-style entropy loss is relatively robust to these parameters.
 Besides, we also optimize the model without freezing the source classifier.
-The performance drops significantly compared to those with frozen classifier, which indicates that the hypothesis transfer with frozen classifier is essential.
+The performance drops significantly compared to those with a frozen classifier, which indicates that the hypothesis transfer with a frozen classifier is essential.

 Figure \ref{Fig:ParamLambda} shows results when varying the assignment threshold $\lambda_{neg}$ related to negative pseudo labels in Eq.~(\ref{Eq:NPL}).
 It shows that the proposed negative pseudo labeling method is relatively robust to this hyper-parameter.
 Moreover, the proposed method quickly converges after several training epochs.
 We also observe that $\lambda_{neg} < 0.1$ obtains a satisfactory performance compared to those when $\lambda_{neg}>0.1$.
-The reason is that more noise labels are introduced when the threshold increases as our negative pseudo labeling method focuses on predictions with lower confidence scores.
+The reason is that more noise labels are introduced when the threshold increases, as our negative pseudo labeling method focuses on predictions with lower confidence scores.

 More hyper-parameters introduced in this paper are analyzed in this subsection.
-We provide the risk of target supervision leak in the bidirectional self-training stage.
-For example, in Table \ref{Tab:thres}, we report the influence of the pseudo-labeling threshold $\lambda_c$ in Eq. (\ref{Eq:PPL}), which is determined by the top-$K$.
-In Table \ref{Tab:weight}, we also analyze the weight $\lambda$ for weighted diversity loss in Eq. (\ref{Eq:div}), which controls the influence of weighted mean output $\hat{p}_{x_t}^{(h,w,c)}$.
+We provide the risk of target supervision leak in the complementary self-training stage.
+For example, in Table \ref{Tab:weight}, we analyze the weight $\lambda$ for weighted diversity loss in Eq. (\ref{Eq:div}), which controls the influence of weighted mean output $\hat{p}_{x_t}^{(h,w,c)}$.